 The results so far had shown that there is no need for an update bus for training predictors and caches.
 Consequently, to answer the question whether an update bus is needed for activity-migration, we performed experiments comparing the performance of serial and parallel register transfer with increasing register transfer latency.
-Our data - not shown due to space limitations - suggest that for migration periods less than 160K cycles an update bus may be useful, but for larger migration periods the serialization overhead has very little impact and thus there is no need for it.
+Our data - not shown due to space limitations - suggest that for migration periods between 40K and 100K cycles an update bus may be useful but for larger migration periods the serialization overhead has very little impact and thus there is no need for it.

-5.2 Results for a Multi-core with Private L1s and L2s and a shared L3
+5.2 Results for a multi-core with private L1s and L2s and a shared L3

-In this section we consider the performance impact of thread migration on a dual multi-core with private L1 and L2 caches and a shared L3.
+We have also investigated the performance impact of thread migration on a multi-core with private L1 and L2 caches and a shared L3.
+Due to limited space we briefly summarize the main findings without presenting data.
+The interested reader can check a more extended version of this report [6].